NPMs: Neural Parametric Models for 3D Deformable Shapes: Introduction

 We propose \emph{\OURSFULL{}} (\OURS{}), an alternative formulation to traditional parametric 3D models where we learn a disentangled shape and pose representation that can be used like a traditional parametric model to fit to new observations.
 We leverage the representation power of implicit functions to learn disentangled shape and pose spaces from a dataset that does not require surface registration among all samples; this flexibility enables training on a wider variety of data.
 We also do not make object-specific assumptions about the kinematic chain, the number of parts or the skeleton.
 For training, our approach only requires that the same identity or shape can be seen in different poses, including a canonical pose.

-Once trained, we can leverage our learned shape and pose representations as well-regularized spaces in which we can smoothly optimize over to fit to new observations at test time.
+Once trained, we can leverage our learned shape and pose representations as regularized spaces to be smoothly optimized over to fit to new observations at test time.
 Additionally, our disentangled implicit representations of shape and pose enable modeling arbitrary connectivity and topology, as well as finer-scale levels of detail.
-Thus, optimizing over our shape and pose spaces during inference enables representation of a globally consistent shape and temporally consistent poses while maintaining geometric detail.
+Thus, optimizing over our shape and pose spaces during inference enables representation of a globally consistent shape and temporally consistent poses while maintaining geometric fidelity.

 Given a dataset of various shape identities and possibly different topologies, as well as various deformations of each shape identity (but without requiring registration of any identity to the others), we then train both shape and pose spaces in auto-decoder fashion.
 We learn a shape code for each identity, with shape codes representing an SDF of the shape geometry.
 Pose codes represent the flow field from the canonical shape of an identity to a given posed shape of the same identity.
 Flow predictions are conditional on both a shape and a pose latent code, in order to represent shape-dependent deformations as well as to help learning disentangled shape and pose spaces.